 It’s no secret: cottage cheese is one of my favorite ingredients.
-It’s versatile, delicious, and packed with protein.
-Topped with fruit or shoveled with crackers, it’s a weekly (if not, daily) staple.
-My toddler loves it too.
-If you haven’t tried it, cottage cheese has a very subtle flavor with a slightly salty taste.
+It’s versatile and packed with protein.
+Added to scrambled eggs, topped with fruit, or shoveled with crackers, it’s a daily staple.
+If you haven’t tried it, here’s your gentle nudge!
+Cottage cheese has a very subtle flavor with a slightly salty taste.
 It’s like ricotta cheese, but with more curds.
-The higher the fat content, the milkier the taste.
 Whether you’re a cottage cheese skeptic or a die-hard fan, this avocado toast will change your life.
 Sayonara, basic mashed avocado on bread.
-This high protein avocado toast with cottage cheese is bursting with flavor, texture, and so much nourishment.
+This high protein avocado toast with cottage cheese is bursting with flavor, texture, and satiation—a triple-threat breakfast.

 Is cottage cheese healthy?